-Section 1

-(Only applies to infraspecific taxa that can be distinguished in the field from the resident species.)

-Will botanists / field personnel typically be able to easily distinguish the infraspecific taxon from 1.1. the resident species or other infraspecific taxa?
-If no experts are given by requestor, select NO.

-YES Provide information below, then Go to question 1.2

-Comments: Although the requestor has supplied contact information and supporting evidence that states this cultivar can be easily distinguished from the resident species and other infraspecific taxa, we presume that a land steward (e.g. field personnel/land manager) would have difficulty distinguishing this cultivar from other cultivars in the field with similar characteristics.
-This would be especially difficult when the plants are not flowering.

-1.2 .
-Is there evidence that the infraspecific taxon is likely to regress, revert, or produce hybrids that would revert to the characteristics of the resident species?
-(If there is no evidence, the answer is NO.)

-- YES Provide information below: Use the Status Assessment and so indicate on Page 1.
-For each zone, compare these conclusions to those of the resident species and use the most precautionary conclusions from these two assessments for the infraspecific taxon. - NO Use the Status Assessment and select List independently of the resident Species on Page 1.

-1.3.
-Has the resident species been assessed?
+Section (Only s to infi raspecific taxa that can be distinguished in the field from the resident species.)
+1.1.
+Will botanists / field personnel typically be able to easily distinguish the infraspecific taxon from the resident species or other infraspecific taxa?
+If no experts are given by requestor, select NO. YES Provide information below, then Go to question 1.2 NO Go to question 1.3 Comn nents: 1.2.
+2. Is there evidence that the infraspecific taxon is likely to regress, revert, or produce hybrids the would revert to the characteristics of the resident species?
+(If there is no evidence, the answ NO.) YES Provide information below; Use the Status Assessment and so indicate on Page 1.
+For each zone, compare these conclusions to those of the resident species and use the most precautionary conclusions from these two assessments for the infraspecific taxon.
+NO Use the Status Assessment and select List independently of the resident Species on Page 1.
+Comme nts: 1.3.
+Has t he resid lent species been assessed?
+YES • on Page 1, then Go to question 1.4

-- Go to question 1.4 YES - Evaluate the resident species with the Status Assessment and indicate so NO on Page 1, then Go to question 1.4
+Evaluate the resident species with the Status Assessment and indicate so

+NO

 1.4.
-Is the conclusion for the previously assessed, resident species "Not a problem species; may be recommended" or "Use of a predictive tool is recommended" for all three zones?

-YES Go to question ----- ------- ----------

-✓ NO Go to Section 2, question 2.1
+4. Is the conclusion for the previously assessed, resident species "Not a problem species; may be recommended" or "Use of a predictive tool is recommended" for all three zones?
+YES Go to question 1.5 NO Go to Section 2, question 2.1 1.5.

-1.5.
 Has the infraspecific taxon been in Florida (or in the U.S. if Florida data are not available) for > 10 years for herbaceous species or > 20 years for woody plants (if there is no evidence, then the answer is NO)?

-YES Highlight attached distribution records that show presence in Florida before 10 or 20 years ago and enter a conclusion for infraspecific taxon on Page 1 of same per zone as the resident species so on Page 1

-1.6.
-Are there obvious characteristics of the infraspecific taxon that make it likely to spread more quickly or have worse ecological impacts than the resident species?

-YES Provide evidence below; Use Predictive Tool and indicate

-Examples for a YES answer include:

-- Infraspecific taxon produces many more fruit/viable seeds than resident species. - Infraspecific taxon hybridizes with Federal or Florida-listed Species of Special Concern, Threatened or Endangered plants or commercially-important species. - Infraspecific taxon has been documented to be a problem elsewhere but the resident species has not been.

-NO Enter a conclusion for infraspecific taxon on Page 1 of same per zone as the resident species
+YES Highlight attached distribution records that show presence in Florida before 10 or 20 years ago and enter a conclusion for infraspecific taxon on Page 1 of same per zone as the resident species NO Go to question 1.6 1.6. ous characteristics of the infraspecific taxon that make it likely to spread more quickly ecological impacts than the resident species?
+Provide evidence below; Use Predictive Tool and indicate so on Page 1 Examp YES answer include: Infraspecific taxon produces many more fruit/viable seeds than resident species.
+Infraspecific taxon hybridizes with Federal or Florida-listed Species of Special Concern, Threatened or Endangered plants or commercially-important species.
+Infraspecific taxon has been documented to be a problem elsewhere but the resident species has not been.
+Enter a conclusion for infraspecific taxon on Page 1 of same per zone as the resident species Comm nents:

-Comments: